-Upstairs are dormitory rooms, and having students so close by is exceptionally convenient, said Dr. Kris Otteman, OHS director of shelter medicine.
+Upstairs are dormitory rooms for the students.
+"Having students so close by is exceptionally convenient," said Dr. Kris Otteman, OHS director of shelter medicine.

 "We put them to work," said Otteman.
 "This is exactly the kind of experience that will make students into better professionals – learning about high volume, high quality medicine and surgery in a state-of-the-art facility."